LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Video

 Clients are recommended to support presentation for activity objects of type video to represent video content posted by users.
-Video type objects, if supported, must at minimum contain a `"type"` field with the value `"Video"` and a `"URL"` with an activity sub-object of type link containing a URL pointing to a video file.
+Video type objects, if supported, must at minimum contain a `"type"` field with the value `"Video"` and a `"URL"` with either a URL string or an activity sub-object of type link containing a URL pointing to a video file.

 Video objects are also recommended to include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string value.
 If no media type is provided, clients may attempt to infer the media type from the headers of the linked file or simply ignore the object.